upala-digital-identity/docs/source/explosive-bots.rst

 A philanthropist may decide to bring a group with a small pool and small bot reward into a more expensive group.
 This person then bears a part of bot attack risks having nothing in return.
 This way buffer groups can be created to **help bring developing countries** into high-level expensive groups.

 **Groups with Fixed Hierarchy Levels.**
-There is no leveling constraints per se.
+There are no leveling constraints per se.
 The hierarchy is built naturally with initiatives.
-But one can create a group which allows only subgroups of a particular type to be included as members.
+But one can create a group that allows only subgroups of a particular type to be included as members.
 A group like this could become a building block of a state ID based identity system (described a little further).

 **TCR Group.**
 A group may decide to use a Token curated registry to curate its members.